What would an extra $100,000 mean for you, your family and your dreams? How could that kind of money change your life?

 As you can see, there really are many ways to grow your net worth exponentially in a relatively short period of time.
 By working to incorporate the 4 wealth-increasing steps listed above in ways that work for your individual financial situation, you too can increase your net worth.

-By assessing your individual personal financial picture and working to determine how you can take steps to grow your net worth by using the ideas above, you have the ability to reduce financial waste and increase your wealth quite quickly.
+By assessing your individual personal financial picture and working to determine how you can take steps to grow your net worth by using the ideas above, you have the ability to drastically improve your financial situation and increase your wealth quite quickly.

-Want to know your net worth?
+Want to get an accurate picture of your current net worth?
 Check out Personal Capital which will pull in all of your accounts so that you can see exactly what your net worth is in real time.
-Then you will be able to track it as well to see how close you are to hitting your net worth goals.
+Then you will be able to track it as well to see how close you are to hitting your financial goals.